Pearson-Higher-Ed/elements/docs/elements/icons.md

 ## Two methods of including icons

 The icons above are called from a single larger SVG sprite, using the `&lt;use&gt;` tag and `href` attribute.
-In Internet Explorer 11 this doesn't work due to a bug unless the sprite is actually on the HTML page where you want to use icons (as opposed to referencing the sprite from your filesystem).
+In Internet Explorer 11 and the webkit version of some Android's default "Chrome" browser, this doesn't work due to a bug unless the sprite is actually on the HTML page where you want to use icons (as opposed to referencing the sprite from your filesystem).

 The sprite is naturally invisible (because it contains only `&ltsymbol&gt;` tags inside), however it is currently around 84kb large.
 Consumers of the SDK need to choose whether they want to